phadke555/mcorec_baseline/docs/data.md

   - `uem`: An object with `start` and `end` attributes (in seconds), marking the beginning and end of the primary conversation within the recording.

+- The `central_video.mp4`, `ego_video.mp4` (if provied) videos and derived face crops (`central_crops/`, `ego_crops/`) are provided with clear, unblurred facial views of the target participants.

 ## Getting the data

 For obtaining the data, please refer to the download link at [this website](https://huggingface.co/datasets/nguyenvulebinh/mcorec).
-Note that a registration is needed to obtain the data and they should not be further distributed to not-registered individuals.
+Please note that access requires signing a Data Use Agreement (DUA).
+This DUA stipulates that the data must not be further distributed to any individuals or entities who have not also signed the agreement. #TBU DUA